 Jim Jacobson, American Institute of Architecture award-winning home builder and boat restoration expert is the man 'behind the magic.'
 He has fully restored and renovated several classic boats, including the esteemed Vic Franck 80' Ketch Tatoosh.

 Jacobson worked at Ketcham Lumber (1980-1982), and Seattle Boathouse Ltd. (1982-Present) where he received the American Institute of Architects Honor Awards for his excellent work and dedication to his craft.
+He is also the recipient of several American Institute of Architects (AIA) awards for new houses and remodels.

 Currently, Jacobson resides in San Diego, California, where he lifeguards at the Brian Bent Memorial Aquatic Complex in Coronado, California and pursues his passion of boat restoration on the Pacific.